Search

 • The bulk of increased production and rural development will come from livestock farming.

 • Livestock agricultural exports include wool, mohair, dairy products, meat, and live animals.
-A well-co-ordinated, efficient animal health and identification strategy is central to unlocking the value of the livestock industry (BFAP, 2021).
+A well co-ordinated, efficient animal health and identification strategy is sustainable, inclusive growth.
+(BFAP, 2024, 2021).

 Statistics for herd composition, slaughterings etc can be found on www.dalrrd.gov.za.